-If, like most Australian organisations, you’ve moved all or most of your workforce to work from home during the COVID-19 outbreak, then you may have had to rethink your digital strategies.
+If, like most Australian organisations, your workforce has evolved to include a ‘work from home’ model, then you may have had to rethink your digital strategies.
 Technology integration is now critical to business sustainability, regardless of the size of your business or the industry you operate in.

 Digitising processes and moving them to the cloud has let many businesses maintain operations and stay productive.
-However, as businesses adjust to this ‘new normal’, many may be struggling with managing their AP processes.
+However, as businesses adjust to this ‘new normal’ and a hybird working environment, many may be struggling with managing their AP processes efficiently.

 What is AP automation?

 AP automation simply takes some of the manual paper processes and uses digitisation to streamline invoice processing workflows, eliminating the risk of human error.
 It creates efficiencies and gives your accounts team more time to focus on revenue-generating activities, and it reduces the total cost of processing each invoice.
 AP automation also increases visibility and accuracy of payments and decreases the risk of fraudulent activities through data-based insights that pick up on mistakes such as duplicate invoices in real time.
 It helps ensure you pay invoices on time, which lets you take advantage of discounts and avoid late-payment fees, which can also help improve supplier relationships.

 While these benefits might be pretty well known, we’ve also identified five things that you may not have known about automated AP:

 An automated AP system automatically captures and stores all invoices electronically, removing the need to print and delivering a paperless process, including invoice approvals.
 The workflow is entirely digital, so you can continue business as usual regardless of location.
 By automating the entire invoice management process from purchase order to payment, you’ll gain full visibility and control at every step, and managers can accurately approve invoices remotely.